DiegoWang51/S3_CS_HL/README.md

 # S3_CS_HL
-Including notes and supplement files and resources
+#### This repository includes notes and supplement files and resources.

+Files and corresponding descriptions:

+* Bangbai EDS.pdf  [Lesson one - small brainstorm]